NVIDIA/spark-rapids-ml/python/README.md

 pyspark-rapids --master <master> <other pyspark options>
 ```

-For the time being, any methods or attributes not supported by the corresponding accelerated `spark_rapids_ml` objects will result in errors.
+For the time being, any methods or attributes not supported by the corresponding accelerated `spark_rapids_ml` objects will result in errors, or, in the case of unsupported parameters, if `spark.rapids.ml.cpu.fallback.enabled` is set to `true`, will fallback to baseline Spark MLlib running on CPU.

 Nearly similar functionality can be enabled in [notebooks](../notebooks/README.md#no-import-change).